Meet our Staff

 Mary Ann Blumer worked in the Main Office for 21 years as Office Manager before retiring in 2010.
 In December of 2013 she returned to the Main Office as a permanent part-time employee and assists as needed.

 Deb Fleming began working in the Main Office in December of 2005.
 In October of 2014 she began working in the Collections Office and has since become the Collections Manager.
 In addition to her collections duties, she also oversees probation issues for the Main Office.

 Ed Watts has been working in the Collections Office since November of 2013 and in addition to working with collections, he is the main contact regarding our collection program for room and board fees for the Benton County Jail.

 Lori Siela began working in the Main Office in February of 2015.

 JoAnne Morenz began working part-time in the Main Office in February of 2016.
-In January of this year, she took a full-time job outside of our office but continues to fill in as needed.
+In January of 2017, she took a full-time job outside of our office but continues to fill in as needed.

 Angie McClain began working in the Main Office in January of 2017.

 Victim Right's Coordinators